Russell Maurice Johnson: Arrest, trial and imprisonment

-In July 1977, Russell Johnson was arrested on charges of murdering three of the women: Beitz, George and Veldbloom.
-According to Police Inspector Robert Young, the man, who had voluntarily admitted himself to the London Psychiatric Hospital in 1969 and diagnosed as a sexual deviant, had told him that he wouldn't have killed the girls if he had gotten proper medical treatment.
+In July 1977, Russell Johnson was arrested on charges of murdering three of the women: Beitz, George and Veldboom.
+According to Police Inspector Robert Young, Johnson, who had voluntarily admitted himself to the London Psychiatric Hospital in 1969 and been diagnosed as a sexual deviant, told him that he wouldn't have killed the girls if he had gotten proper medical treatment.
 At trial, Johnson claimed to have had an "uncontrollable urge" to rape and kill.

 In the beginning, Johnson pleaded not guilty for the three killings before the Ontario Supreme Court.
 Much to the surprise of the parties present, Johnson additionally admitted to perpetrating four other homicides and 11 non-fatal assaults.
-As he demonstrated an incapability to grasp the harshness of the crimes, Johnson was found not guilty by reason of insanity and indefinitely confined to the Waypoint Centre for Mental Health Care.
+As he demonstrated an inability to grasp the harshness of the crimes, Johnson was found not guilty by reason of insanity and indefinitely confined to the Waypoint Centre for Mental Health Care.

 Aftermath

 The investigation surrounding Johnson's crimes was the costliest in Ontario's history, amassing at least $30,000 in expenses.
-Every year, Johnson applies for more lenient conditions at his facility, which is constantly battled over with the family members of his victims.
-He has been chemically castrated, and takes Lupron to reduce his testosterone.
+Every year, Johnson applies for more lenient conditions at his facility, which the family members of his victims strenuously object to.
+He has been chemically castrated and takes Lupron to reduce his testosterone.
 In 2012, the Ontario Court of Appeals rejected his plea to be moved to the Brockville Mental Health Centre.